AdamKyle/flare/resources/info/notifications/section-1.md

 ## No popups or endless notifications.

 We don't do any of that when it comes to notifying you.
 When you login, you wont have 500 notifications and popups to manage and clear.
-The only time we will populate your notification center is if you have completed an adventure and are in game.
+The only time we will populate your notification center is if you have completed an adventure.

+Since you can only do one adventure at a time, you will not see endless notifications.